-- 1. Press the Fn + F12 key combination to power on the Bluetooth module. - A Bluetooth icon 3 will appear in the taskbar (see sidebar). - 3.
-You can then do any of the following to access the Bluetooth Devices control panel. - Double-click the icon 1 to access the Bluetooth Devices control panel. - Click Start, and click Control Panel (or point to Settings and click Control Panel), and then click Bluetooth Devices (Hardware and Sound). - Click/Right-click the icon and choose an option from the menu.
+- 1. Press the Fn + F12 key combination to power on the Bluetooth module. - 2.
+A Bluetooth icon  will appear in the taskbar. - 3.
+You can then do any of the following to access the Bluetooth Devices control panel. - Double-click the taskbar icon 🖥 to access the Bluetooth Devices control panel. - Click/Right-click the taskbar icon 3 and choose an option from the menu.